Coder-Takshil/scrcpy/README_Linux.md

 Steps to install scrcpy :

+Sorry for bad shell scripting in advance.
+Please give your suggestions so that I can update my .sh file

 Or,

 :arrow_right: If you get a "TRY A LOWER DEFINITION ERROR", try using scrcpy with : scrcpy -m 1900.